Blockstream/satellite-api/README.md

 ### GET /orders/queued  ###

-Retrieve a list of paid, but unsent orders in descending order of bid-per-byte.
+Retrieve a list of paid but unsent orders in descending order of bid-per-byte.
 Both pending orders and the order currently being transmitted are returned.
-Optionally, accepts a parameter specifying how many queued order to return.
+Optionally, accepts a parameter specifying how many queued orders to return.

 ```bash
 curl $SATELLITE_API/orders/queued